Celtic transfer news: Liel Abada set to join MLS side Charlotte FC in £10m deal

 Abada will be working under former Aston Villa and Leicester boss Dean Smith, who is head coach at Charlotte FC.

-Celtic are expected to make a sizeable profit on the 22-year-old, who they signed for a reported £3.5m four years ago from Israeli side Maccabi Petah Tikva.
+Celtic are expected to make a sizeable profit on the 22-year-old, who they signed for a reported £3.5m from Israeli side Maccabi Petah Tikva in July 2021.

 Abada signed a new four-year deal at Celtic in the summer after strong interest from other clubs.